pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 # How to wrap a JAX function for use in PyMC

 :::{post} Mar 24, 2022
-:tags: Aesara, hidden markov model (HMM)
+:tags: Aesara, hidden markov model, JAX
-:category: advanced, how to
+:category: advanced, how-to
 :author: Ricardo Vieira
 :::